cyupa/website/src/pages/guides/research/diary-studies/index.md

 ---
 date: "2018-04-11"
 path: "/guides/diary-studies"
-title: "How to run a UX diary study"
+title: "How to run a UX research diary study"
 weight: 2
 ---